Anchorman 2: The Legend Continues

 Anchorman 2: The Legend Continues is a 2013 American comedy film and the sequel to the 2004 film Anchorman: The Legend of Ron Burgundy.
-As with the original film, it is directed by Adam McKay, produced by Judd Apatow, written by McKay and Will Ferrell with Ferrell, Steve Carell, Paul Rudd, David Koechner, Christina Applegate, and Fred Willard all reprising their roles from the first film.
+As with the original film, it is directed by Adam McKay, produced by Judd Apatow, written by McKay and Will Ferrell, with Ferrell, Steve Carell, Paul Rudd, David Koechner, Christina Applegate, and Fred Willard all reprising their roles from the first film.

 Development for the film began as early as 2008, but Paramount Pictures turned down the proposed sequel.
 However, in March 2012, Ferrell officially announced the film was in production and filming began in March 2013.
 Unlike the first film, the film is distributed by Paramount Pictures instead of DreamWorks Pictures.
-The Legend Continues was released on December 18, 2013.
+Anchorman 2: The Legend Continues was released on December 18, 2013.
 It received generally positive reviews and grossed $173.6 million worldwide on a $50 million budget.

 Plot

 In 1979, Ron Burgundy and Veronica Corningstone are husband-and-wife co-anchors for a prestigious news network in New York City.
 Mack Tannen, the most famous nightly news anchor in New York, is retiring.
-He promotes Corningstone, making her the first female nightly news anchor in television history, and fires Burgundy due to his continuously sloppy performance on air.
-Burgundy grows jealous of Corningstone's success and storms out of the house, leaving her and their 6-year-old son Walter.
+He promotes Veronica, making her the first female nightly news anchor in television history, and fires Ron due to his continuously sloppy performance on air.
+Ron grows jealous of Veronica's success and storms out of the house, leaving her and their 6-year-old son Walter.

-Six months later, Burgundy is back in San Diego, barely able to hold a job due to depression.
-After being fired from SeaWorld and botching a suicide attempt, Burgundy accepts a job offered to him by Freddie Shapp with GNN, the world's first 24-hour news network.
-Along with his dog Baxter, he reassembles his news team Champ Kind, Brian Fantana, and Brick Tamland.
+Six months later, Ron is back in San Diego, barely able to hold a job due to depression.
+After being fired from SeaWorld and botching a suicide attempt, Ron accepts a job offered to him by Freddie Shapp with GNN, the world's first 24-hour news network.
+Along with his dog Baxter, he reassembles his news team of Champ Kind, Brian Fantana, and Brick Tamland.
 They are assigned the unpopular late-night timeslot and make a bet with obnoxious primetime anchorman Jack Lime that they will beat his ratings.
-Meanwhile, Burgundy finds that Corningstone is dating psychologist Gary.
+Meanwhile, Ron finds that Veronica is dating psychologist Gary.

-As GNN launches, Burgundy decides to broadcast what the people want to hear, rather than what they need to hear.
+As GNN launches, Ron decides to broadcast what the people want to hear, rather than what they need to hear.
 He and his team devise a sensationalist and patriotic newscast.
-Their new approach is a hit, beating Lime in ratings massively, and the other news networks scramble to emulate them.
-Under the terms of the bet, Lime legally changes his name to Jack Lame.
-Burgundy and his team are promoted to primetime, where they enjoy fame and fortune.
-Burgundy's success excites GNN's manager, Linda Jackson, and they begin dating.
-Tamland meets a similarly eccentric GNN office worker, Chani, and falls in love.
-Burgundy lets his newfound fame get to his head and neglects his parental obligations to Walter, angering Corningstone.
-He also alienates Fantana, Kind, and Tamland, claiming he is tired of carrying them, and spiking Fantana's story about an airline run by GNN's owner.
+Their new approach is a hit, beating Jack in ratings massively, and the other news networks scramble to emulate them.
+Under the terms of the bet, Jack legally changes his name to Jack Lame.
+Ron and his team are promoted to primetime, where they enjoy fame and fortune.
+Ron's success excites GNN's manager, Linda Jackson, and they begin dating.
+Brick meets a similarly eccentric GNN office worker, Chani, and falls in love.
+Ron lets his newfound fame get to his head and neglects his parental obligations to Walter, angering Veronica.
+He also alienates Brian, Champ, and Brick, claiming he is tired of carrying them, and spiking Brian’s story about an airline run by GNN's owner.